dmbarbour/wikilon/docs/ABCRT.md

 #### 64-bit Absolute Addressing Representation?

-If I go for a 64-bit representation, I'd use absolute addressing instead of not offsets into a region.
+If I go for a 64-bit representation, I'd use absolute addressing instead of offsets into a region.
+I also want to eliminate unit, void, etc. as pointers - i.e. I should not need to test whether a reference is NULL.
+So I can use some extra tag bits for that.

 I cannot use direct value representations for stowed values or blocks.
 That isn't necessarily a bad thing - less fragile to changes in a runtime implementation, at least!

 Absolute addressing may complicate some things.
 Relative addressing makes stowage easy, for example: we can represent stowed values as copies into a distinct context with local addressing.
 With absolute addressing, we essentially need an alternative value representation for stowing values - something more structured than bytecode.